The newest version of my turbo oven-powered drum roaster has had a few batches under its shiny aluminum belt and has been working pretty great!

 I don’t have any eBay links because they go invalid so fast – but if you search for those terms you’ll find the same stuff very easily.

-The 1/4″ bolt and 7/16″ socket are about the complicated aspect of this roaster (and recall that 1/4″ bolts have 7/16″ heads hence the 7/16″ socket).
+The 1/4″ bolt and 7/16″ socket are really the only the complicated aspect of this roaster.
+Recall that 1/4″ shaft diameter bolts have 7/16″ heads, hence the 7/16″ socket.
 The socket has enough slop around the bolt head to allow it to be tilted and pulled off fairly easily – that is the magic that lets the drum be quickly pulled out of the roaster.
 The roaster wall holds a bronze bushing – this acts as a smooth bearing surface for the bolt.
 So the order of parts is:

 - Shaft adapter